Multi-fold Correlation Attention Network for Predicting Traffic Speeds with Heterogeneous Frequency: Proposed Method

-The multi-fold temporal correlation (MTC) module explores the temporal correlations based on three different temporal dependencies, i.e. the recent dependency, the daily periodicity correlation, and the weekly periodicity correlation.
-The three LSTM modules share the same network structure but take different inputs.
-The LSTM structure has been introduced in the previous section, and the inputs to the three LSTM modules are as follows.
+Temporal correlations have been widely considered by existing decomposition methods for time-series analysis.
+They typically split a series into a combination of level, trend, seasonality, and noise components.
+Such decomposition helps capture a variety of patterns exhibited by the time series data, where each component represents an underlying pattern category \cite{bokde2018analysis}.
+However, it requires predefined models to decompose the data, which may not correctly match the actual patterns of the data.
+The core idea of the decomposition method has been considered by many deep learning models \cite{abdelraouf2021utilizing}.
+In this paper, our MCAN model relies on the MTC module to capture and incorporate multiple temporal correlations, based on three different temporal dependencies, i.e., the recent dependency, the daily periodicity correlation, and the weekly periodicity correlation.
+The multi-fold temporal correlation is similar to decomposition methods in exploring the various temporal patterns of the time series data.
+The difference is that, decomposition methods explicitly decompose and model the various temporal patterns, while our MCAN relies on the MTC module to automatically learn the different temporal patterns from input data without decomposing the data explicitly.
+Specifically, the three LSTM modules share the same network structure but take different inputs.
+The LSTM structure has been introduced in the previous section, and the inputs to the three LSTM modules are as follows. }